noamteyssier/nucgen/README.md

 # nucgen

-A fast and simple configurable fast[aq] generator for testing bioinformatics tools.
+A fast and simple configurable nucleotide generator for testing bioinformatics tools with random fasta and fastq files.

-All nucleotides `{A ,C, T, G}` are generated randomly with equal probability.
+All nucleotides `{A,C,T,G}` are generated randomly with equal probability.

 ## Installation